 An effective output from the Pugh Matrix requires a team that is familiar with the concepts and weighting criteria.
-It's also important that they remain unbiased toward a particular design (such as their own favorite choice) to allow this tool to do its job.
+It's also important that they remain unbiased toward a particular design to allow this tool to do its job.
 The results will only be as good as its inputs.

-Any decision matrix is intended to remove bias and opinions.
-The intent is to make as much of the subjectivity more objective.
-The most time consuming part part of this exercise is the creation of the matrix and scoring criteria.
+Any decision matrix is intended to remove bias and opinions with the intent of making as much of the subjectivity more objective.
+The most time-consuming part of this exercise is the creation of the matrix and scoring criteria.
 The assessments go rather quickly and the calculation is simple.

 Remember GIGO (Garbage IN = Garbage OUT).
 Take the time to establish the matrix properly, get qualified assessors (the team), review the design concepts together and this should lead to the most meaningful results.